 - All the effects are contained in separate folders, so you easily leave out any effects you don’t want.

 - Be sure to include the “Editor” folder, it contains installation and help functionality as well as shader libraries.

 You will be presented with the installation screen, should anything not check out, instructions will be displayed.

 If the installation window doesn’t appear, or you’ve close it, open it through Window->SC Post Effects Installer.

 The Post Processing Stack (v2) must be installed before you can continue.
 You can either use the GitHub or Package Manager installation.
-Unity versions older than 2017.4, a package must be downloaded.
-In Unity 2018.1 or newer, it can be installed through the Package Manager.
+Unity versions older than 2018.1 must use the GitHub installation.